-Many common products may cause poor indoor air quality in your Kansas City home.
+Many daily things may cause poor indoor air quality in your Kansas City home.

-- Substances in [carpet, furniture and drapery that let off fumes
+- Substances in [carpet, furniture and window treatments that give off fumes

 - Cleaning sprays